 Tickets for Nice Municipal Museums

-The 14 municipal museums in Nice all have a 10€ admission charge (although some are grouped into one ticket, see below), but there are still 3 major categories of free:
+The 14 municipal museums in Nice have a 10€ 24-hour all-access admission charge, but there are still 3 major categories of free:

 - Children under 18 are free

 - Students of any age get in free (but you have to have student ID)

 - Locals can get in free with ID and proof of residence (a recent electricity or phone bill), which then gets you the blue Pass Musee card, good for free entry at all municipal museums for 3 years.